httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 {{server-scheduling}}, scheduling of retransmission data could compete with new data.
 The remainder of this section discusses considerations when using QUIC.

-{{Section 13.3 of QUIC}} states "Endpoints SHOULD prioritize retransmission of data over sending new data, unless priorities specified by the application indicate otherwise".
-When an HTTP/3 application uses the priority scheme defined in this document and the QUIC transport implementation supports application indicated stream priority, a transport that considers the relative priority of streams when scheduling both new data and retransmission data might better match the expectations of the application.
+{{Section 13.3 of QUIC}} states the following: "Endpoints SHOULD prioritize retransmission of data over sending new data, unless priorities specified by the application indicate otherwise".
+When an HTTP/3 application uses the priority scheme defined in this document and the QUIC transport implementation supports application-indicated stream priority, a transport that considers the relative priority of streams when scheduling both new data and retransmission data might better match the expectations of the application.
 However, there are no requirements on how a transport chooses to schedule based on this information because the decision depends on several factors and trade-offs.
-It could prioritize new data for a higher urgency stream over retransmission data for a lower priority stream, or it could prioritize retransmission data over new data irrespective of urgencies.
+It could prioritize new data for a higher-urgency stream over retransmission data for a lower-priority stream, or it could prioritize retransmission data over new data irrespective of urgencies.

-{{Section 6.2.4 of ?QUIC-RECOVERY=RFC9002}} also highlights consideration of application priorities when sending probe packets after Probe Timeout timer expiration.
+{{Section 6.2.4 of ?QUIC-RECOVERY=RFC9002}} also highlights considerations regarding application priorities when sending probe packets after Probe Timeout timer expiration.
 A QUIC implementation supporting application-indicated priorities might use the relative priority of streams when choosing probe data.

 # Fairness {#fairness}